inet-framework/inet/doc/src/users-guide/ch-apps.rst

 -  :ned:`TcpServerListener`: generic TCP server listener for accepting/rejecting TCP connections and for creating TCP server connections
 -  :ned:`TcpRequestResponseApp`: generic request-response based TCP server application with configurable pre-composed traffic source and traffic sink

-There are some applications which model the traffic of the telnet protocol:
+There are some applications that model the traffic of the telnet protocol:

 -  :ned:`TelnetClientApp`: telnet client application with configurable pre-composed telnet traffic source and traffic sink
 -  :ned:`TelnetServerApp`: telnet server application with pre-configured TCP server listener to create telnet server connections